In this chapter, you will

 - involves safety or security control (i.e., armed forces, police)

-- when role dress protects the body or facilitates task performance (i.e., firemen)
+- requires dress that protects the body or facilitates task performance (i.e., fire fighters)

-- benefits from group or team solidarity and identification (i.e., sports teams)
+- benefits from group or team solidarity and identification (i.e., players on sports teams)

 - establishes brand or organization image (i.e., McDonald’s servers, Target employees)